raphaklaus/angular-socket-io/README.md

 Thus, getting the old API is as simple as making your own `socket` service with `socketFactory`.
 The examples below demonstrate how to do this.

+### Requirement

+This project requires socket.io-client also known as io object.
+Please make sude you have it inserted in your index.html or entry file if using Webpack:

 ### Simple Example

 In most cases, adding the following to your app should suffice: